 In the early 1990s, a newly appointed head of the New York Police Department, William Bratton, was faced with peak-level crimes.
 Murders, thefts, burglaries and drug deals were not only common but, unlike in other big cities, spread widely throughout the city.
 The citizens, quite understandably, felt insecure.

 Studying the situation, Bratton came up with a hypothesis: If we fix the visible but more minor offences on the streets – broken windows, graffiti, loitering, vandalism and the like – we could create an environment that discourages the more severe crime.
-Bratton had learned about the idea from the broken windows theory, which he was fond of.

 And that was precisely what was happening in New York at the time.